X-Class: Text Classification with Extremely Weak Supervision: Our Framework

 \subsection{Class-oriented Document Representation}

-Ideally, we wish to have some document representations such that clustering algorithms can find $k$ clusters very similar to the $k$ desired classes. \citet{DBLP:conf/acl/AharoniG20} has demonstrated that contextualized token representations generated by BERT can preserve the domain (i.e., topic) information of documents.
-Specifically, it averages contextualized token representations in each document as document representations, which they observed very similar among the documents from the same topic.
-This observation motivates us to ``classify'' documents by topics in an unsupervised way.
+Ideally, we wish to have some document representations such that clustering algorithms can find $k$ clusters very similar to the $k$ desired classes.

-Unfortunately, topics are never the only criterion to classify documents.
-For example, as shown in Figure~\ref{fig:multiple_sets_classes}, such document representations work well for topics (i.e., sports, arts, and science) but work poorly for locations (i.e., Canada, France, and Italy).
-Hence, we want to incorporate information from the given class names and obtain \textit{class-oriented document representations}.

 We propose to estimate the document representations and class representations based on pre-trained neural language models.
+Algorithm~\ref{alg:model_algo_embedding} is an overview.
 In our implementation, we use BERT as an example.
+For each document, we want its document representation to be similar to the class representation of its desired class.

+\citet{DBLP:conf/acl/AharoniG20} demonstrated that contextualized word representations generated by BERT can preserve the domain (i.e., topic) information of documents.
+Specifically, they generated document representations by averaging contextualized representations of its constituent words, and they observed these document representations to be very similar among documents belonging to the same topic.
+This observation motivates us to ``classify'' documents by topics in an unsupervised way.
+However, this unsupervised method may not work well on criteria other than topics.
+For example, as shown in Figure~\ref{fig:multiple_sets_classes}, such document representations work well for topics but poorly for locations.

-For each document, we want its document representation similar to the class representation of its desired class.
-We break up this module into two parts, (1) class representation estimation and (2) document representation estimation.
+We therefore incorporate information from the given class names and obtain \textit{class-oriented} document representations.
+We break down this module into two parts, (1) class representation estimation and (2) document representation estimation.

-\smallsection{Class Representation Estimation} To understand the semantics of the user-specified classes, inspired by those seed-driven weakly supervised methods, we argue that a number of keywords per class would be enough.
+\smallsection{Class Representation Estimation} Inspired by seed-driven weakly supervised methods, we argue that a few keywords per class would be enough to understand the semantics of the user-specified classes.
 Intuitively, the class name could be the first keyword we can start with.
 We propose to incrementally add new keywords to each class to enrich our understanding.

 Figure~\ref{fig:class_repre} shows an overview of our class representation estimation.
 First, for each word, we obtain its \textit{static representation} via averaging the contextualized representations of all its occurrences in the input corpus.
-Formally, we define the static representation of a word $w$, $\mathbf{s}_w$, as
+For words that are broken into word-piece tokens, we average all the token representations as the word's representation.
+Then, we define the static representation $\mathbf{s}_w$ of a word $w$ as